AKheli/RepBench/Scenarios/README.md

 ## Setup
-- The first half of the Time series are used for training and the second half for testing .
+- The first half of the time series are used for training and the second half for testing.

 [comment]: <> (- when percentage or division is mentioned, the result is floored down to nearest integer.)
 - The anomalies are placed randomly with 5% of the series space at the start , the end and between the anomalies.